fp7-netide/Engine/ryu-backend/README.md

 The two modules (backend and shim client) talk each other through a TCP socket by using the same APIs used by Pyretic (just for the first tests) to talk with the of_clients.

-To summarize with an example: when a packet_in message arrives to ODL from a switch, the message is converted by the ODL shim client into a Pyretic-like message and than sent to the above backend module of the, e.g. Ryu, controller.
+To summarize with an example: when a packet_in message arrives to ODL from a switch, the message is converted by the ODL shim client into a Pyretic-like message and then sent to the above backend module of the, e.g. Ryu, controller.
 Finally the message is passed to the application that decides how to forward the related flow through either a packet_out or a flow_mod answer.

-#Implementation details
-The backend has been added as an additional package located in ryu/backend and has been connected to the OpenFlowController and Datapath modules in ryu/controller.

 #Installation